Victorian Turkish Baths Picture of the Month April 2008

 monthly advertising calendar postcard, 1910

-Postcards were a recognised medium for advertising Turkish baths, even when the baths were part of a larger establishment, such as an ocean liner or a hotel.
+Postcards were a recognised medium for advertising Turkish baths, even when they were part of a larger establishment, such as an ocean liner or an hotel.

-The New Turkish Bath Hotel of Rochester, NY, chose not to illustrate their baths, but in 1910 posted monthly calendar cards to prospective clients on the reverse of which could be found the same manually typewritten message:
+The New Turkish Bath Hotel of Rochester, NY, chose not to illustrate the baths themselves, but in 1910—and possibly in other years also—posted calendar cards each month to their prospective clients.
+On the reverse of each card could be found the same manually typewritten message:

 The Turkish bath and